The Essential Role of SOC Analysts in Modern Cybersecurity

 - Think critically about security events and their implications

-- Connect disparate pieces of information into a coherent picture
+- Connect disparate pieces of information into coherent pictures

 - Distinguish between legitimate threats and false positives